ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`file_type`

-The MIME-type of the file's that will be processed by the FastCGI server.
+The MIME-type of the file to be processed by the FastCGI server.

 ###Virtual Host Examples

 The apache module allows you to set up pretty much any configuration of virtual host you might need.
-This section will address some common configurations, but look at the [Tests section](https://github.com/puppetlabs/puppetlabs-apache/tree/master/tests) for even more examples.
+This section addresses some common configurations, but look at the [Tests section](https://github.com/puppetlabs/puppetlabs-apache/tree/master/tests) for even more examples.

 Configure a vhost with a server administrator